Irrigation in the Pacific Northwest

 Parshall Flume

 This calculator finds the flow rate through a Parshall Flume.
 A Parshall flume has particular dimensions.
 It can be identified by both a section that has a contraction in the width of the flume as well as a dip in the elevation of the bottom of the flume.
-The height change is the difference in height between the upstream and downstream water elevations.
+The height is measured in the approach section of the flume from the bottom of the flume.
+It assumes that the flume is free flowing (water exits the flume freely) and not submerged (downstream water isn't backed up into the flume).
+Submerged flumes have to use different tables or calculator.
 Learn more about the units used on this page.

 Throat Width: